influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure/security/authentication.md

 Authentication is disabled by default in InfluxDB and InfluxDB Enterprise.
 Once you have a working cluster
-(that is, after [installing the data nodes](/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation/)), we recommend enabling authentication right away to control access to you cluster.
+(that is, after [installing the data nodes](/enterprise_influxdb/v1.9/introduction/install-and-deploy/installation/data_node_installation/)), we recommend enabling authentication to control access to your cluster.

 To enable authentication in a cluster, do the following: